eersd/whatsapp-MERN/README.md

 - `nodemon server.js` to run the backend

+Tools or APIs used for this project:
+## Frontend
-Tools or APIs used for this project: frontend : react.js : lightweight Javascript library by Facebook react-router-dom : mainly to navigate or routing axios : Javascript library to make HTTP requests firebase : used for authentication
+  - react.js : lightweight Javascript library by Facebook
+  - react-router-dom : mainly to navigate or routing
+  - axios : Javascript library to make HTTP requests

-backend :
+  - firebase : used for authentication

+## Backend
-node.js : Javascript run time environment that runs outside of browser. express : nodejs framework that provides robust features for web development. cors : enables open access across domain boundaries. mongoDb : NoSQL DB. mongoose : mongoDB Object modelling. pusher : mongoDB is not a real-time database, therefore pusher-API (similar to socket.io) is used to forward any changes in DB.
+  - node.js : Javascript run time environment that runs outside of browser.
+  - express : nodejs framework that provides robust features for web development.
+  - cors : enables open access across domain boundaries.
+  - mongoDb : NoSQL DB.
+  - mongoose : mongoDB Object modelling.
+  - pusher : mongoDB is not a real-time database, therefore pusher-API (similar to socket.io) is used to forward any changes in DB.
-Postman : simplifies HTTP methods to test mongoose commands as well as test DB.
+  - Postman : simplifies HTTP methods to test mongoose commands as well as test DB.

 ## Functionality overview